keithbabinec/Archivial/Doc/Commands/Install-ArchivialCloudBackup.md

 ---
-external help file: OzettePowerShell.dll-Help.xml Module Name: OzettePowerShell online version:
+external help file: ArchivialPowerShell.dll-Help.xml Module Name: ArchivialPowerShell online version:
 schema: 2.0.0
 ---

-# Uninstall-OzetteCloudBackup
+# Install-ArchivialCloudBackup

 ## SYNOPSIS
-Uninstalls the Ozette Cloud Backup software from this computer.
+Installs the Archivial Cloud Backup software on this computer.

 ## SYNTAX

 ```
-Uninstall-OzetteCloudBackup [-Force] [-WhatIf] [-Confirm] [<CommonParameters>]
+Install-ArchivialCloudBackup [-InstallDirectory <String>] [-Force] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-Uninstalls the Ozette Cloud Backup software from this computer.
+Installs the Archivial Cloud Backup software on this computer.
-This will permenantly delete the installation folder, state database, and log files.
-This action is not reversable.

-Although all local installation data is deleted, any of the data already backed up to a cloud provider will not be removed.
-You must remove that manually if you wish to delete that data.
+The default installation will be placed in the Program Files directory, but this can optionally be changed by specifying the -InstallDirectory parameter.

 This command requires an elevated (run-as administrator) PowerShell prompt to complete.
 It will also prompt for comfirmation unless the -Force switch is applied.